waggle-sensor/beekeeper-key-tools/README.md

 ```

 This will produce a folder (via the `-o` option) that contains 3 files
-- private registration key (copied from the path specified by `-k`)
+- private registration key
-- public registration key (copied from the path specified by `-k`)
+- public registration key
 - registration certificate

+> Note: the private and public registration key will be copied if the `-k` option is provided, otherwise created as a new key-pair.

 ## Examples